BestTimesToVisit.com Logo

 cultural

-Immerse yourself in the spiritual heart of Leipzig by visiting St. Thomas Church, the final resting place of Johann Sebastian Bach.
-Attend a motet performance by the renowned St. Thomas Boys Choir for an unforgettable auditory experience that echoes centuries of musical tradition.
-Consider visiting on a Sunday morning to witness a full church service featuring the choir.
+Immerse yourself in the spiritual heart of Leipzig by visiting St. Thomas Church, the final resting place of Johann Sebastian Bach and where he served as choirmaster.
+Attend a motet performance by the renowned St. Thomas Boys Choir for an unforgettable auditory experience that resonates with centuries of musical tradition.
+Consider visiting on a Sunday morning for the full church service.

 Best time: Year-round